LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/exercises/filewrite/README.md

 2
 ```

-The resulting output file should be look like this:
+The resulting output file should look like this:
 ```nohighlight
 Cheeseburger
 Fries